 Ear plastic surgery, also known as Otoplasty is designed to correct protruding ears.
-It can also be used to make ears more symmetrical or to correct ears that droop to low.
+It can also be used to make ears more symmetrical or to correct ears that droop.

 How is otoplasty performed?

 Ear surgery involves a surgeon pinning the patient’s ears back closer to the head, thus making them less prominent.

 There are several key considerations for those exploring the option of ear surgery (otoplasty).

 A person’s ears reach full development by the age of 4-5 therefore ear pinning surgery should not be performed until AFTER this age.

 Overall recovery from otoplasty surgery is generally quick.
 There may be some discomfort in the first 1-2 days but this generally settles quickly.
 This can however make it a little tricky for parents of children having this surgery, because the child still needs to rest / have reduced physical activity for 2 weeks post operation but they feel quite well so often it is harder for the parents than the patient!

 There will be some swelling and bruising post-surgery.
 Usually the bruising and discolouration is gone within 3 weeks.
 Swelling will diminish over the course of the first 6 weeks, however some minor swelling may continue for up to 2-3 months.